nginx-shib/shibboleth-fastcgi/README.rst

        make clean

-If you're not into Docker, then you can use the ``shibboleth-rebuild.sh`` script directly on your own RHEL or CentOS VM.
-You'll need to ensure you have set up the basic dependencies of building RPMs first; see any of the ``Dockerfile`` files for more information.
+If you're not into Docker, then you can use the ``shibboleth-rebuild.sh`` script directly on your own VM.
+You'll need to ensure you have set up the basic dependencies of building RPMs or packages first; see any of the ``Dockerfile`` files for more information.

 If you're just looking to download something that works and don't want to